sigcsets/sigcse_website/programs/travel-grants/index.md

 ![Henry Walker]({{"assets/images/people/Henry_Walker.jpg"|absolute_url}}){: style="float: left; width: 25%; padding:5px"}
 {: class="figure-img img-fluid" alt="Henry Walker"}
 The SIGCSE Board gratefully acknowledges former Board chair **Henry Walker** for his efforts in establishing this grant program and for his generous donation which served as the impetus to get the program started.
 Since its beginning the SIGCSE Board has contributed additional support to expand this program, and further contributions by SIGCSE members have expanded the funding available for additional grants.
-In 2026, the SIGCSE Board expanded the scope of the Henry Walker Travel Grant program to include support for attendees at the full range of SIGCSE sponsored conference.
+In 2026, the SIGCSE Board expanded the scope of the Henry Walker Travel Grant program to include support for attendees at the full range of SIGCSE-sponsored conference.
 <br><br>&nbsp;